Table of content

 The Importance of knowing the German language as a student

 Knowledge of German language as a student in Germany is essential and this is an understatement in fact.
-The language proficiency comes hands in all the situations of your life in Germany.
+The language proficiency comes in handy in all the situations of your life in Germany.
 Be it daily life activities such as shopping or travelling, making friends and integration in the German culture, entering the job market as a working student, or finding an internship to securing your permanent residency.

 Be it a city, town, or a village, it is best when you can communicate in German in the local restaurants, commutes, and tourist locations.
 Also, in case you are eligible for a working student job – which in our opinion is an advantage and an opportunity to fulfil your financial requirements and network – the knowledge of German is of high importance.
 This holds true if you are applying for a part-time job at the local grocery store or at a bigger industry of your choice.
 And if you have fallen in love with the country and want to make it your second home, then bureaucracy, of course, requires that you have a minimum of German language skills to be granted a permanent residence permit.